insin/react-heatpack/README.md

 # react-heatpack

-**Pre-configured webpack hot-loading command for React apps - just point it at an entry module and go.**
+**Pre-configured webpack hot-loading command for developing React apps - just point it at an entry module and go.**

 ## Usage